nikhilgovindaraju/nikhilgovindaraju/README.md

 Just a tech enthusiast who loves building cool stuff and drooling over Porsches!
 Currently cruising through my Master's in Computer Science at USC 🎓

 ### 🛠️ What I'm Up To
-- 💻 Crafting slick web apps with MEAN stack
+- 💻 Crafting slick web apps with MEAN and MERN stack
 - 📱 Building iOS apps when I'm not debugging my life
 - 🏎️ Dreaming about that 911 GT3 RS (one day!)
 - 🌟 Always down to collaborate on exciting projects